PimdeWit/pokemans/README.md

 4)  Install the projects `npm` and `bower` dependencies.

-`cd path/to/pokemans && sudo npm install && bower install`
+`cd path/to/pokemans && npm install && bower install`